docs/svelte/01-introduction/01-overview.md

 ```

-- Only supports `bind:this` binding
+- Only `bind:this` binding is supported

 - If `this` is nullish, nothing renders